 THE FOLLOWING RULES APPLY WHEN WORKING WITH HLS STUDENTS:

-- All clinical or pro bono work done by students must be supervised by a licensed attorney.
+- All students doing clinical and pro bono work must be supervised by a licensed attorney.

 - Students cannot receive monetary compensation for their pro bono or clinical work during the academic year.

-- Clinical placements may be a good choice if your organization can host a student on-site with a workload that will fulfill the student’s weekly/ hourly work commitment.
+- Clinical placements may be a good option if your organization will host a student on-site for 8-20 hours/week over a semester.

-- Students are allowed to earn academic credit for work with nonprofits and governmental agencies for legal work performed.
+- Students are allowed to earn academic credit for legal work performed with nonprofits and governmental agencies.

 - Students may also be enrolled in a related subject matter course.

-- Supervisors are asked to complete written evaluations of student performance.
+- Supervisors are required to give regular feedback and to complete written evaluations of student performance.